Quantum random walks on a beam splitter array: Abstract

 \section{Abstract}

-The general matrix representation of a beam splitter array is presented.
-Each beam splitter has a transmission/reflection coefficient that determines the behavior of these individual devices and, in consequence, the whole system response.
-The general matrix representation of each beam splitter is given as rotations of a $2n-{th}$ dimensional space.
-With these operators, the matrix that describes the entire array and, consequently, the final probability distribution of an input photon state can be calculated.
+We present a comprehensive matrix representation of a beam splitter array, incorporating multiple input and output channels.
+We propose treating each beam splitter as rotational matrices of a $2n-{th}$-dimensional space.
+With these operators, the matrix that describes the entire square array and, consequently, the final probability distribution of an input photon state can be calculated.
+Furthermore, square and non-square arrays are explored using the same approach, encompassing certain interferometer arrays, the quantum quincunx, and the discrete quantum Zeno effect.